AIT-brainlab/gRPC-template/README.md

 #### Mode 4.
 [Bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc)

 This mode is similar to `WebSocket` where both the server and client expect data from both sides at all times.

+## Step to build an API/RPC with gRPC

+1. Define the service and message in `.proto`
+2. Implement the login in the app following the `.proto` file

 ### Protocol Buffer Compiler (protoc)